 How to fix the “Internal Server Error” warning.

-However if the error still persists even after renaming the “.htaccess” file, then we go to the next step of investigation.
+However, if the error still persists even after renaming the “.htaccess” file, then we go to the next step of the investigation.

 But the challenge is, you can’t access your ‘wp-admin’ when your website is showing “Internal Server Error”.

 So, you can perhaps access the plugins folder through the FTP file manager and rename all of the plugins of your website.
 Once you do that, you can refresh your browser and check if the website doesn’t show the error message anymore.

 If it doesn’t, you may rename back the names of all the plugins one by one and check after each rename, when your website does show the “Internal Server Error” warning again.
 This way you can figure out which plugin has caused the issue and you can replace this plugin with an alternative solution.
 However if the error message is still there, you can follow the next step of investigation.

 Switch your WordPress theme: Switching your website theme to the default theme of WordPress may also help sometimes to fix the “Internal Server Error” which means that your theme has some issues and you will have to engage a website builder to fix it for you.
 But by switching over the theme, you can at least figure out if the error is caused because of your theme.
 But if switching over the theme doesn’t help you either, you can proceed to the next step.

 - Repair ‘wp-admin’ and ‘wp-includes’ folders: Here, you will be required to replace the ‘wp-admin’ & ‘wp-includes’ folder with the newer ones from the fresh WordPress install.

 - Increasing PHP memory limit: If nothing else works, this is the last option that you could follow.
 You may need to increase the PHP memory limit on your server through the php.ini file.
 If you are unsure about it, you can either hire a website developer or can request your web hosting company to do it for you.

 This one is a very common error that almost every WordPress developer encounters.